seoheehan94/2_Orientation_Tuning/README.md

    - getVoxProf.m: extract preferred orientation from regression weights for each voxel
    - runAllFiles.m: run prfSampleModel, regressPrfSplit, getVoxProf for all three models
    - saveAnalysisFiles.m: save R2/AIC/BIC and create brainVolumes
    - saveEccentricity.m: analyze, plot, and save R2 by eccentricity
+   - controlAnalysis.m: control analysis where the second model is fit to the residuals of the first model
    - fig_scatterplots.m: scatterplots of R2/prf R2/prf eccentricity for V1
-   - fig_preferredOri.m: Plot preferred orientations for V1
+   - fig_preferredOri.m: plot preferred orientations for V1
    - fig_quantPlot.m: Quantitative plots of the deviation of preferred orientation from three idealized orientation preference maps
    - fig_modelOriResponses.m: sample orientation responses for model figure
+   - fig_controlAnalysis.m: plot preferred orientations from controlAnalysis for V1
  - ori_histogram: orientation distribution in images
  - R2_analysis: explained variance of neural data
  - surfaceAnalysis: surface mapping of neural data